Ronan756/Find-Yourself-2020/README.md

 Download Processing – link here https://processing.org

-Unzip the attached file and load it into Processing
+Unzip the attached files and load into Processing

-Have a play with the code on 3 ad artworks (also in the zipped file).
+Have a play with the code on 3 ad artworks.

 Please apply your coding to the Find yourself valued/challenged or driving change and show us your code!
 Please leave the Liberty logo and the CTA at the bottom as they are.